robertorcosta/azure-docs.pt-br/articles/hdinsight/hadoop/apache-hadoop-use-hive-beeline.md

         GROUP BY t4;
     ```

-    Essas instruções executam as seguintes ações:
+    As instruções executam as seguintes ações:

     * `DROP TABLE`-se a tabela existir, ela será excluída.